 His son John Ievers was born in 1950 and educated at Shiplake College, Henley Grammar School and Sussex University.
 In 1970, John married Pamela Mary, 2nd daughter of Hugh Oliver Neil of Junto Colegio, Cabo las Huertas, Playa San Juan, Alicante, Spain.
 John and Pamela were living at 46 Balfour Road, Brighton, at time of Burke’s 1976.
 John’s younger sister Mary Ievers was married in 1973 to John Nicholson, only son of Professor Roger Nicholson of Camden House, Sissinghurst.

 PHOEBE SOTHERN (1920-2006)

 George and Ada’s only daughter Phoebe Diana Ievers was born on 26th May 1920 and served in the Second World War with the Auxiliary Territorial Service.
-On 25th November 1958, she was married aged 38 to George Albert (Bertie) Sothern, second son of William Sothern, JP, of Kylelawn, Errill (Ballybrophy), Co.
+On 25th November 1958, she was married aged 38 to George Albert Sothern, second son of William Sothern, JP, of Kylelawn, Errill (Ballybrophy), Co.
 Laoise.
 The marriage took place at Monkstown Parish Church and was conducted by the Rev. M. B. A. Byrn, formerly Rector of Enniskerry.
 Phoebe’s father had passed away over a decade earlier but her mother was still living at Avonmore at this time.[viii]
 Phoebe died on 8th August 2006.
-Her daughter Liz (aka Ada Elizabeth Phoebe Sothern) was born on 3rd June 1960 and married Louis Hemmings in 1985 and have two sons, Lawrence (born in 1989) and Luke (born in 1994).
-The Hemmings have been living at Avonbeg since 2000.
+Her daughter, Ada Elizabeth Phoebe Sothern, married Louis Hemmings in 1985 and together they have two sons: Lawrence, born in 1989, and Luke, born in 1994.